Teksta versija

 (1) The Law prescribes the rights and obligations of the authorities involved in the management of the European Union funds and the beneficiary, the procedures for the taking, contesting, and appeal of the decisions taken by the involved authorities, and also the amount of the State budget co-funding rate.

 (2) Chapter III of this Law shall not apply to financial instruments.
-Other provisions of this Law, when implementing financial instruments, shall be applied insofar as not laid down otherwise in Regulation No 2021/1060.
+Other provisions of this Law shall be applied when implementing financial instruments insofar as not laid down otherwise in Regulation No 2021/1060.

-(3) The Ministry of Environmental Protection and Regional Development as the ministry of the respective sector shall ensure the methodological management for the planning and execution of investments in territorial development and coordination of the use of territorial tools, and also monitor and evaluate such investments in territories.
+(3) The Ministry of Environmental Protection and Regional Development as the ministry of the respective sector shall ensure the methodological management for the planning and making of investments in territorial development and the coordination of the use of territorial tools, and also monitor and evaluate such investments in territories.

 Management of the European Union funds shall be the preparation, harmonisation, and approval of the necessary planning documents, the establishment of a management and control system of the European Union funds, the implementation of financial instruments, the development of the project application evaluation criteria, the selection of project applications, the control, auditing, monitoring, and assessment of the management and control system of European Union funds and projects, the approval of expenditures made within the projects, the preparation and submission of reviews to the European Commission, and also the development and maintenance of the Cohesion Policy Funds Management Information System.